The programme which used to be called Cable My Street now operates as a request form for customers to register their interest in Virgin services.

 What is Cable My Street?

-Cable My Street was designed as Virgin's single point of contact to help customers register their interest at being connected to the cable network.
+Cable My Street was originally designed as Virgin's single point of contact to help customers register their interest at being connected to the cable network.

 The theory was that customers could signal their interest to Virgin and the company would (eventually) consider putting that property into their expansion plans.